minkiami/gitlab_email_ldap/README.md

 The usage is quite simple.

-Run the script from the machine where gitlab is installed and pass the id of the user and a fake email as argument.
+Run the script from the machine where gitlab is installed and pass the username as an argument.

 Example:

-./patchl_dap 24 user@fake.org
+./patchl_dap username

 After that the user will be able to login and no confirmation email will be sent and no token will be required!